swiftlang/swift-evolution/proposals/0458-strict-memory-safety.md

 extension Array<Int> {
   func sum() -> Int {
     withUnsafeBufferPointer { buffer in
-      // warning: use of unsafe function 'sumIntBuffer' and unsafe property 'baseAddress' unsafe sumIntBuffer(buffer.baseAddress, buffer.count, 0)
+      unsafe sumIntBuffer(buffer.baseAddress, buffer.count, 0)
     }
   }
 }
 ```

 The `unsafe` keyword here indicates the presence of unsafe code within that expression.
 As with `try` and `await`, it can cover multiple sources of unsafety within that expression: the call to `sumIntBuffer` is unsafe, as is the use of `buffer` and `buffer.baseAddress`, yet they are all covered by one `unsafe`.
+It is up to the authors of an unsafe API to document the conditions under which it is safe to use that API, and the user of that API to ensure that those conditions are met within the `unsafe` expression.

 Unlike `try`, `unsafe` doesn't propagate outward: we do *not* require that the `sum` function be marked `@unsafe` just because it has unsafe code in it.
 Similarly, the call to `withUnsafeBufferPointer` doesn't have to be marked as `unsafe` just because it has a closure that is unsafe.
 The programmer may choose to indicate that `sum` is unsafe, but the assumption is that unsafe behavior is properly encapsulated when using `unsafe` if the signature doesn't contain any unsafe types.